 This is how I manage my literacy centers.
-The pirate ship was made using styrofoam sheets and paint.
+The pirates ship was made using styrofoam sheets and paint.

 You can buy the sheets at most craft stores.
 You draw your shape onto the sheet and then cut it out with a hot wand.
 Super easy!